nitindhar7/pycrawler/README.markdown

 they are stored to ensure consistency and uniqueness.
 Each time a link is saved, it is appended to a log file in the 'data' folder.

+When Pycrawler is run the with '-c' option on, page html is saved in compressed format using 'zlib' at compress level 6 (default).

 Shortcomings
 ------------
 Here is a brief list of identified features that are lacking in the current version of Pycrawler:

 1. URLs with fragments like "http://www.site.com/search#cars" are being treated as unique compared to the same URLs with the fragments removed even though they both point to the same webpage.
-2. The Google ajax API only retrieves the top 8 results.
-We need to add functionality so that an API token can be used to retrieve over 8 top results.
+2. The Google ajax API only retrieves 8 results.
+We need to add functionality so that an API token can be used to retrieve more than 8 top results.
 3. Serious performance improvements need to be made:
 	- Loops could potentially be combined.
 	- URLs may be opened once and HTML may passed around instead of opening the page up twice.
 	- Potentially retrieve the MIME TYPE when opening a URL instead of making a separate call.
 4. Increase the blacklist to include more non-parseable extensions.
-5. Allow parsing of pdf's and javascript files.
+5. Allow parsing of pdfs and javascript files.
-6. Relative URLs like '../products' need to be handled.
-7. Add multithreading.
+6. Add multithreading.
-8. Create 'Link' class and store the following link formats as attributes:
+7. Create 'Link' class and store the following link formats as attributes:
 	- opened link
 	- original
 	- redirected
 	- normalized
+	- depth
+8. When a opening a url fails, we are not retrying that url.
+We just skip it and move on to the next one, hoping that, that page will be crawled elsewhere.
+9. Need to create a helper method to decompress html.
+10. Use 'getopt' to parse command line options instead of hardcoding them.
+Allow compress level to be entered as an argument to the '-c' flag.

 Bugs
 ----